5 Things Pediatricians Believe All Dads Must Know

 Most paediatricians will agree that being a good dad greatly impacts a child’s health and well-being.

 They’re more than just mum’s “helper”; they are an important part of parenting, with a unique role to fulfil.

 The American Academy of Pediatrics has assessed studies over the course of a decade and released their findings from experts on how dads can reach their “full parenting potential”.

 “The role of fathers, and fatherhood, is in the process of changing,” Raymond Levy, a clinical psychologist from Massachusetts General Hospital, told the Los Angeles Times.

 The past decade has seen continuous in traditional roles; many dads are choosing to stay at home with their kids.

 One study they reviewed, which was published in the journal Development and Psychopathology in 2012, took into account pairs of sisters whose fathers’ involvement in their life differed.
 What researchers found was an increased risk of early pregnancy for those who grew up with absentee dads.

-Other studies also found that children who grew up with fathers who made time for them were less prone to develop behavioral and psychological problems.
-These children exhibited independence, intelligence, and a deep social awareness.
+Other studies also found that children who grew up with fathers who made time for them were less prone to develop behavioural and psychological problems.
+These children exhibited independence, intelligence, and deep social awareness.